For an additional premium, you can add optional Snow Sports Cover to your Budget Direct international or domestic travel insurance policy.

 Overseas medical and hospital expenses

-Unlimited overseas emergency medical and hospital expenses if you get sick or injured during your international skiing trip (excluding pregnancy and childbirth).
+Unlimited amount for overseas emergency medical and hospital treatment if you get sick or injured during your international skiing trip (excluding pregnancy and childbirth).

 Snow sports equipment

 Cost of replacing your snow sports equipment (e.g. skis, poles, snowboard) if it is lost, stolen or damaged during your snow holiday, up to $1250.